 The Museum features four permanent exhibit rooms and one rotational exhibit that changes throughout the year.
-"Presidents Room", "Black History Room", "Paleo and Native Americans Room", and "Hall of Agriculture and Transportation" are permanent exhibits.
+"Presidents Room", "Black History Room", "Pre-Contact and Native Americans Room", and "Hall of Agriculture and Transportation" are permanent exhibits.
 We also have a rotating exhibit room that changes every few months.

 American Silk Mill Exhibit

 The story of the American Silk Mill of Orange, Virginia is on exhibition until 9/30/2020.
 If your family worked at the mill and you care to share your stories, please come by so we can record your story or stories and add them to the oral history collection.